 Prejudice against atheists

-Atheists are widely subjected to prejudice in the US.
-They are the minority group most Americans are least willing to allow their children to marry — ahead of Jews, Muslims, and black people 12.
-They are the least liked group of most major religious groups in the US 13.
-40% of Americans say they would not vote for someone who is an atheist 14.
-Many people in the US associate atheism with criminality 15.
-In some extreme instances, if someone identifies as atheist, family members turn against them, they lose friends, people denounce them in prayer groups, and they are excluded from clubs and associations 16.
-It is therefore unsurprising that many US atheists hide their views.
+Atheists are widely subjected to prejudice in the United States.
+They are the minority group most Americans are least willing to allow their children to marry — ahead of Jews, Muslims, and black people34.
+They are the least liked group of most major religious groups35.
+40% of Americans say they would not vote for someone who is an atheist36.
+Many Americans associate atheism with criminality37, and harbor distrust and antipathy towards atheists1.
+Atheists then face social exclusion, harassment, stigmatization, and threats38.
+In some extreme instances, if someone identifies as atheist, family members turn against them, they lose friends, people denounce them in prayer groups, and they are excluded from clubs and associations39.
+It is therefore unsurprising that a 2019 study showed that 31% of non-religious people in the United States mostly or always conceal their nonreligious identity, even from members of their immediate family40.

-Nor is prejudice limited to the US.
-Over 70% of people in Southeast Asia, the Middle East, Africa, and South Asia believe that one has to believe in God in order to be a moral person 17.
-This means that they believe that atheists are immoral people – although, as we have seen there is no factual reason for this belief.
+Prejudice is not limited to the United States.
+Over 70% of people in Southeast Asia, the Middle East, Africa, and South Asia believe that one has to believe in God in order to be a moral person41.
+This means that they believe that atheists are immoral people — although, as we have seen there is no factual reason for this belief.

 Legal discrimination against atheists

 In quite a number of countries, one can be legally discriminated against for being an atheist.
-The US constitution, e.g., explicitly states that “no religious Test shall ever be required as a Qualification to any Office or public Trust under the United States” 18.
-However, the constitutions in eight US states prohibit atheists from holding public office.
-The constitutions of Arkansas, Maryland, Massachusetts, North and South Carolina, Pennsylvania, Tennessee, and Texas explicitly require belief in a supreme being as a precondition for holding the office.
+The American constitution, for example, explicitly states that “no religious Test shall ever be required as a Qualification to any Office or public Trust under the United States”42.
+However, the constitutions of Arkansas, Maryland, Massachusetts, North and South Carolina, Pennsylvania, Tennessee, and Texas explicitly require belief in a supreme being as a precondition for holding a public office43 — effectively excluding atheists.
+To this date, some states instruct all public schools to teach the Bible or to display the (Christian) Ten Commandments44.

-In many Western countries, this discrimination takes more subtle forms.
+In many other Western countries, the discrimination against atheists takes more subtle forms.
 In Germany, for example, religious organizations run hospitals, kindergardens, and senior citizen homes.
-80%-100% of the financial support for these institutions comes from the state, but the religious organizations have free reign in their governance.
-They can teach their faith in state-sponsored kindergardens, and legally reject atheist job candidates.
+Nearly all financial support for these institutions comes from the state (or the insurance companies), but the religious organizations have free reign in their governance.
+They can teach their faith in state-sponsored kindergardens, and legally reject atheist job candidates.45

-The German constitution identifies religious education as a subject in school 23, and the course content is designed by the respective religious community.
+The German constitution identifies religious education as a subject in school46, and the course content is designed by the respective religious community.
 The subject is mandatory in confession-based schools, which are one third of Germany’s schools.
 Secular alternatives are often not available in rural areas.
-The constitution of several German states (Baden-Württemberg, Bavaria, North Rhine-Westphalia, Rhineland-Palatinate, and Saarland) requires children to be educated in obedience to God.
+The constitution of several German states (Baden-Württemberg, Bavaria, North Rhine-Westphalia, Rhineland-Palatinate, and Saarland) requires children to be educated in obedience to God.45

 Persecution of atheists

 These laws are just the tip of the iceberg.
 In general, atheists in the Islamic world are met with severe social stigma, hatred or violence.
-They suffer widespread social persecution, up to beatings or beheadings 20.
-All four schools of Sunni Islamic law teach that male apostates should be put to death 20.
+They suffer widespread social persecution, up to beatings or beheadings49.
+All four schools of Sunni Islamic law teach that male apostates should be put to death49.

 Famous atheist beaux-esprits

-Despite the negative attitudes directed at atheists, quite a number of philosophers, artists, and authors who have been recognized or honored by society were or are atheists.
+Despite the negative attitudes directed at atheists, quite a number of philosophers, artists, and authors who have been recognized or honored by society were or are atheists54.

 Simone de Beauvoir (1908-1986)